PatrickMaiyer/Portapack_Wiki/Recon.md

 A scan is when using a defined list.
 You know you're in scanner mode when the button in the middle right of the screen is showing 'SCANNER' in red.

-You can check some demo videos at https://youtube.com/playlist?list=PL-tahIjVksD3rLlhhtemp6wvddnsYAVzv (warning: some features in the video may have been upgraded since filming)

 ## Limitations
 The portapack hardware is limited, and so is the list of elements that you can load.